KontioJuho/matrinetR/README.md

 top10_degree_genes <- node.df.update[order(node.df.update[,"Degree"], decreasing = T)[1:10], ]
 ```
-The matrinetR package provides visualization function compare_nodestat which can be applied on any node-statistics ( "Betweenness", "Closeness", "Strength", "ExpectedInfluence") in the summary object.
+The matrinetR package provides plotly library based interactive visualization function *compare_nodestat*, which can be applied on any node-statistics ( "Betweenness", "Closeness", "Strength", "ExpectedInfluence") in the summary object.
 For example, functions below (one for each network estimation metric) compares the weighted degrees of the top-10-degree genes across all sample groups.

 ![My Image4](degree_example.png)